vitalii-kizokian/admin-laravel/readme.md

 - Confirmation notifications
 - All Heroicons

-🌱 Wire UI is in active development.
+🌱 This project is in active development.
 Track all changes in the project [Changelog].

 <br/>